fluxapps/JasperReport/README.md

 =============
 This is an ILIAS wrapper for the [JasperReport library](http://community.jaspersoft.com/project/jasperreports-library).
 It allows ILIAS to print pretty PDF reports.

+Dependencies:
-Java 1.6 or higher must be installed.
+- Java 1.6 or higher must be installed.
 It must be accessible by the webservice user under /usr/bin/java.
 You can change this in the class.JasperReport.php file on Line 109.
+- Make sure that the webservice user has assigned a shell (e.g. at your own risk: $ sudo chsh -s '/bin/sh' www-data).
+Otherwise all PDF generation responses will come back empty.

 ###Installation
 Start in your ILIAS root directory